dudeisbrendan03/dashactyl/README.md

 # Disclaimer

-You are responsible for any damages caused by Dashactyl, therefore any contributors do not take responsibility on any damages.
+We are not responsible for any damages.